HamiTrip/eventago/README.md

-# eventago
+# Eventago
-Concurrent event handler for GOLang
+A sumple concurrent event handler for GOLang with support for set multiple listeners for each event and receive result of all of them!!